isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 5. You can't use `Nefarious` objects in standard containers:

-        std::vector<nefarious> vec(10);   // this line can std::terminate()
+        std::vector<Nefarious> vec(10);   // this line can std::terminate()

     The standard library forbids all destructors used with it from throwing.
-You can't store `nefarious` objects in standard containers or use them with any other part of the standard library.
+You can't store `Nefarious` objects in standard containers or use them with any other part of the standard library.

 ##### Note